-While we promote traditional forms of Inuit learning, we realize that we live in a rapidly changing world.
+While we promote traditional forms of Inuit learning, we live in a rapidly changing world.
 Cultural knowledge is disappearing with the loss of Elder generations, and the breakdown of oral strategies for knowledge transmission.
 This coincides with an era in which Inuit are increasingly choosing to interact through virtual means.
-We see the mass embracement of digital technology as an opportunity to communicate and maintain culture, language and knowledge through social networks, on-line databases, and software developed specifically for this purpose.
+Digital strategies have become an opportunity for us to communicate and maintain our culture, language and knowledge through social networks, online databases, and software developed specifically for this purpose.

-We are dedicated to creating a successful merger between the ‘digital’ and ‘traditional’ to change how cultural knowledge is learned, stored, and transmitted throughout the Arctic.
+We are dedicated to merging the ‘digital’ and ‘traditional’ to change how cultural knowledge is learned, stored, and transmitted throughout the Arctic.
 We are committed to developing digital platforms capable of meaningfully integrating cultural knowledge.
-We collaborate with a variety of universities, developers and museums to host workshops about the on-line future of Inuit culture, and to create new tools that allow Inuit more access to cultural information and materials.

-We have been developing digital applications for the preservation and transmission of Inuinnait knowledge for over a decade.
-Our initiatives are concerned with making the knowledge recorded during Inuinnait research projects available, and digitally returning the Inuinnait knowledge stored in institutional collections around the world.
-Over the last decade, we have worked in partnership with the Geomatics and Cartographic Research Centre at Carleton University to produce a series of Inuit Knowledge Atlases.
-These digital atlases are designed to facilitate transmission and preservation of traditional knowledge in Inuit communities.
-They are built with a flexible open-source platform called Nunaliit and are designed specifically for use in the North.
-These platforms are an experiment in designing new ways for Inuit to access and gain ownership of cultural, historical and geographical knowledge through a range of media formats.
+That's why we have been developing digital applications for the preservation and transmission of Inuinnait knowledge for over a decade.
+We have worked in partnership with the Geomatics and Cartographic Research Centre at Carleton University to produce a series of Inuit Knowledge Atlases that you will see below.
+These atlases are built with a flexible open-source platform called Nunaliit and are designed specifically for use in the North.